LIRR Map [MTA Long Island Rail Road Map with Zones & Stops]

 1. Branches and Lines

-• Babylon Branch: Runs from Babylon to Penn Station, with stops including Lindenhurst, Copiague, Amityville, and Rockville Centre.
+• Babylon Branch: From Babylon to Penn Station, with stops including Lindenhurst, Copiague, Amityville and Rockville Centre.

-• Huntington Branch: Extends from Huntington to Penn Station, passing through Cold Spring Harbor, Syosset, and Mineola.
+• Huntington Branch: From Huntington to Penn Station, with stops at Cold Spring Harbor, Syosset and Mineola.

-• Ronkonkoma Branch: Stretches from Ronkonkoma to Penn Station, with stops including Central Islip, Brentwood, and Hicksville.
+• Ronkonkoma Branch — Runs from Ronkonkoma to Penn Station, with stops like Central Islip, Brentwood and Hicksville.

-• Port Washington Branch: Connects Port Washington to Penn Station, with stops including Great Neck, Manhasset, and Roslyn.
+• Port Washington Branch: Links Port Washington to Penn Station, with stops such as Great Neck, Manhasset and Roslyn.

-• Long Beach Branch: Runs from Long Beach to Penn Station, with stops including Island Park and Lynbrook.
+• Long Beach Branch: Travels between Long Beach and Penn Station, with stops including Island Park and Lynbrook.

-• Oyster Bay Branch: Extends from Oyster Bay to Jamaica, passing through Syosset and Hicksville.
+• Oyster Bay Branch: Runs from Oyster Bay to Jamaica, through Syosset and Hicksville.

-• Montauk Branch: Travels from Montauk to Brooklyn, with stops including Amagansett, East Hampton, and Patchogue.
+• Montauk Branch: From Montauk to Brooklyn, stopping in Amagansett, East Hampton and Patchogue.

 2. Major Stations

-• Penn Station: Located in Manhattan, it serves as the primary hub for the LIRR, with connections to multiple branches.
+• Penn Station: Located in Manhattan, Forest Hills serves as the main terminal for the LIRR with connections to a number of branches.

-• Jamaica: A major transfer point in Queens, connecting to the AirTrain to JFK Airport and the E, J, and Z subway lines.
+• Jamaica: A key transfer hub in Queens, serving the AirTrain to J.F.K.
+Airport, and the E, J, and Z subway lines.

-• Hicksville: A key station on the Ronkonkoma, Oyster Bay, and Long Island City branches.
+• Hicksville: A major station on the Ronkonkoma, Oyster Bay and Long Island City branches.

-• Mineola: A central station on the Huntington and Ronkonkoma branches, providing connections to other local lines.
+• Mineola: A hub for the Huntington and Ronkonkoma branches, with connections to other local lines.

-• Babylon: The terminal station on the Babylon branch, with connections to local and express trains.
+• Babylon: Terminus for the Babylon branch, with transfers to local and express trains.

 3. Connections